Turidus/Python-Maze/README.md

 ### Usage:

-Import the Maze class into your project if you have to.
+1. Import the Maze class into your project if you have to.
 If you just want nice picture of a maze, you can simply run this file directly.
 Examples are provided on the bottom of Maze.py.
 ```python
 import Maze
 ```

-First create a new maze object.
+Create a new maze object.
 The arugments decide the size in X and Y in **floor tiles**.
 The **finale amount** of tiles in a maze in one direction is size * 2 + 1:
 ```python
 newMaze = Maze(100,100)